raspberrypi/documentation/configuration/config-txt.md

 ### gpu_mem_256

-GPU memory in megabytes for the 256MB Raspberry Pi (ignored if memory size is not 256MB).
-This overrides `gpu_mem`.
+GPU memory in megabytes for the 256MB Raspberry Pi (ignored if memory size is not 256MB). `gpu_mem_256` overrides `gpu_mem`.
 The maximum value is `192` and the default is not set.

 ### gpu_mem_512

-GPU memory in megabytes for the 512MB Raspberry Pi (ignored if memory size is not 512MB).
-This overrides `gpu_mem`.
+GPU memory in megabytes for the 512MB Raspberry Pi (ignored if memory size is not 512MB). `gpu_mem_512` overrides `gpu_mem`.
 The maximum value is `448` and the default is not set.

 ### gpu_mem_1024

-GPU memory in megabytes for the 1024MB Raspberry Pi 2 (ignored if memory size is not 1024MB).
-This overrides `gpu_mem`.
+GPU memory in megabytes for the 1024MB Raspberry Pi 2 (ignored if memory size is not 1024MB). `gpu_mem_1024` overrides `gpu_mem`.
 The maximum value is `944` and the default is not set.

 ### disable_l2cache

-Setting this to `1` disables the CPU's access to the GPU's L2 cache; requires a corresponding L2 disabled kernel.
+Setting `disable_l2cache` to `1` disables the CPU's access to the GPU's L2 cache; requires a corresponding L2 disabled kernel.
 Default value is `0`.

 ### disable_pvt

-Setting this to `1` disables adjusting the refresh rate of RAM every 500ms; this action measures the RAM's temperature.
+Setting `disable_pvt` to `1` disables adjusting the refresh rate of RAM every 500ms; this action measures the RAM's temperature.
 Default value is `0`.

 ### CMA - Dynamic memory split